Log Cabin Cost

 Get Prices

 There are many variations of log cabin on the market and just as many sizes due to the increased popularity in recent times.
-From garden rooms or camping pods to full residential log homes, it depends on the use that it will be put to that will determine the price of your log cabin.
+From garden rooms or camping pods to full residential log homes, the intended usage will determine the price of your log cabin.

 Mobile log cabins are popular alternatives to traditional caravans with better insulation and more visual appeal, especially in countryside locations.
-Camping has had an upgrade in the last fifteen years or so with the idea of ‘glamping’.
+Camping has had an upgrade in the last fifteen years or so with the idea of ‘glamping’ in a specially designed wooden cabin.

 The more traditional log cabin UK style is a summer house or garden room.
 Again, size and style will determine the price, but the average cost will be around £2,000-£7,500.
 Some of these will be insulated for year-round comfort, although this will depend on how utilised the building will be.